 - Presenting high-level data for a broader overview of your organization (such as a high level summary of the major KPIs for your entire business).

-- Creating a strong sense of 'polish' around your KPI reporting (such as to impress boards, investors or for public presentations).
+- Creating a strong sense of 'polish' around your KPI reporting (such as to impress boards, investors, or for public presentations).

 If you like the idea of creating a KPI dashboard, the good news is that we've written a dedicated article on how to create KPI dashboards (including loads of examples).
 So do check that out for a bit of inspiration for your own KPI dashboard!

-The inclusion of historical data (such as progress over time) is also more limited in the table style since you're showing absolute values for data-points rather than a visual representation of progress (such as a line on a graph).
+The inclusion of historical data (such as progress over time) is also more limited in the table style since you're showing absolute values for data points rather than a visual representation of progress (such as a line on a graph).

 The table-style of KPI reporting is harder to digest at first glance, but on deeper inspection actually provides more data than the equivalent dashboard-style KPI report.